lighttransport/tinyusdz/README.md

 ### CMake

-cmake build is still provided, but not recommended
+cmake build is still provided for CI build.
+Cmake project is not recommended for embedding TinyUSDZ to your app.

 ```
 $ mkdir build